gollum/gollum/README.md

 	[sudo] gem install gollum
 	```

+To run, simply:

+1. Navigate to your git repository (wiki) via the command line.
+2. Run: `gollum`.
+3. Open `http://127.0.0.1:4567` in your browser.

+Of course, you can also run `gollum /path/to/wiki`.
 Installation examples for individual systems can be seen [here](https://github.com/gollum/gollum/wiki/Installation).

-See [RUNNING](#running) for further instructions.

 ### Markups